Soumyaadhikari/Coursera_Capstone/README.md

 # Location-ANalysis
-Segmentation and clustering of locations
+This project will be maily used for Capstone for Segmentation and clustering of location import pandas as pd import numpy as np print("Hello Capstone Project Course!")